RAJA User Guide¶

 Background and Motivation¶

 Many HPC applications must achieve high performance across a diverse range of computer architectures including: Mac and Windows laptops, parallel clusters of multicore commodity processors, and large-scale supercomputers with advanced heterogeneous node architectures that combine cutting edge CPU and accelerator (e.g., GPU) processors.
 Exposing fine-grained parallelism in a portable, high performance manner on varied and potentially disruptive architectures presents significant challenges to developers of large-scale HPC applications.
 This is especially true at US Department of Energy (DOE) laboratories where, for decades, large investments have been made in highly-scalable MPI-only applications that have been in service over multiple platform generations.
 Often, maintaining developer and user productivity requires the ability to build single-source application source code bases that can be readily ported to new architectures.
-RAJA is one C++-based programming model abstraction layer that can help to meet this performance portability challenge.
+RAJA is one C++ abstraction layer that helps address this performance portability challenge.

-RAJA uses standard C++11 – C++ is the predominant programming language in many LLNL applications.
-RAJA requirements and design are rooted in a decades of developer experience working on production mesh-based multiphysics applications at LLNL.
+RAJA uses standard C++11 – C++ is the programming language model of choice for many HPC applications.
+RAJA requirements and design are rooted in a decades of developer experience working on production mesh-based multiphysics applications.
 An important RAJA requirement is that application developers can specialize RAJA concepts for different code implementation patterns and C++ usage, since data structures and algorithms vary widely across applications.

 Interacting with the RAJA Team¶